 Adana Turkey Travel Guide

 Fees for an E-Visa vary by nationality and visa type.
-For example, US citizens pay around $50 for a multiple-entry e-Visa (as of 2023-2024).
+As an example, US citizens pay around $50 for a multiple-entry e-Visa (as of 2023-2024).
 Travelers exempt from visa requirements do not pay an additional entry fee at immigration.

 Upon arrival at the airport, present your passport and visa/e-Visa to an immigration officer.
-They may collect biological data, like fingerprints and a facial scan.
+They may collect personal biometric details, like fingerprints and a facial scan.
 The process is typically quick and efficient.

 Not for standard tourism.